ogmini/Notepad-State-Library/README.md

 Both the File and No File Tab can have related State Files.

-When Windows Notepad is open the File and No File Tab can have Unsaved Buffer Chunks of changes that haven't been saved or consolidated.
-The Unsaved Buffer Chunks can be used to playback the changes to the text similar to a keylogger.
-Once Windows Notepad is closed, the Unsaved Buffer Chunks are consolidated into the Content.
+While Windows Notepad is open the File and No File Tab can have [Unsaved Buffer Chunks](#unsaved-buffer-chunk) of changes that haven't been saved or consolidated.
+The [Unsaved Buffer Chunks](#unsaved-buffer-chunk) can be used to playback the changes to the text similar to a keylogger.
+Once Windows Notepad is closed, the [Unsaved Buffer Chunks](#unsaved-buffer-chunk) are consolidated into the content.

 #### Behavior